rolandshoemaker/theca/README.md

 ![new encrypted profile](screenshots/new_encrypted_profile.png)

+	Encryption:
+	    -e, --encrypted                     Specifies using an encrypted profile.
+	    -k KEY, --key KEY                   Encryption key to use for encryption/ decryption, a prompt will be
+	                                        displayed if no key is provided.

+#### Synchronizing profiles

+If you use a synchronization tool like Dropbox, ownCloud, BitTorrent Sync, or some obscure `rsync` setup you can easily share your note profiles between machine by using `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.

 ## Tab completion

 There are preliminary `bash` and `zsh` tab completion scripts in the `completion/` directory that can be installed manually or using the `--bash-complete` or `--zsh-complete` flags with `sudo ./build.sh install`.
-They both need quite a bit of work but are still relatively usable.
+They both need quite a bit of work but are still relatively usable for the time being.

 ## Development